 Latest Income Date ("LID") - the date on which you will begin receiving income payments.
-The Latest Income Date is the Contract Anniversary on which the Owner will be 95 years old, or such date allowed by the Company on a non-discriminatory basis or as required by an applicable qualified plan, law or regulation.
+The Latest Income Date is the Contract Anniversary on which the Owner will be 95 years old, or such date allowed by the company on a nondiscriminatory basis or as required by an applicable qualified plan, law or regulation.
+Market Value Adjustment ("MVA") - a positive or negative adjustment we apply to amounts you withdraw or transfer from an Index Account Option during the first six years of the Contract that are in excess of the MVA Free Withdrawal amount.